Bad Debts, Provision for Bad Debts, Debtors Control

 A: Let's make sure we fully understand what these terms are before I answer your question.

 Bad debts are debts owed to the business that have become bad, meaning it seems they are uncollectable.

 For example, Joe Shmo, who owed you R1,000 (R = Rands = South African currency), files bankruptcy and informs you of this.
 So it seems we won't get paid by Joe in future.

 The original journal entry to record the sale would have been:

 Cr Sales R1,000

-When we become aware that the debt has become 'bad', we do an entry as follows:
+When we become aware that someone won't pay us (that the debt has become 'bad'), we do an entry as follows:

 Dr Bad debt (expense) R1,000